dotnet/core/release-notes/1.0/known-issues-1.0.0.md

 <https://github.com/dotnet/corefx/issues/9240>

-## NTFS and FAT not supported on unix
+## X509 certificate stores not supported on NTFS and FAT volumes on Unix

-Adding certs to an X509Store fails when the current user's home directory is an NTFS volume on unix.
+Adding certificates to an X509Store fails when the current user's home directory is on an NTFS volume on Unix.

 The user's home directory (or, the directory referenced by $HOME) must be on a standard filesystem (such as ext4) supporting chmod.